arestivo/slides/markdown/javascript.md

 # Prototype

-* Each Javascript function has an internal **prototype** property that is initialized as a nearly empty object.
+* Each *Javascript* function has an internal **prototype** property that is initialized as a nearly empty object.
-* When the **new** operator is used on a constructor function, a new object is created that has the same prototype as the constructor function.
+* When the **new** operator is used on a constructor function, a new object is created.
 The function is then executed having the new object as its context.
 * We can change the prototype of a function by changing the **prototype property** directly.

 ```javascript